 As part of each unit of science, children are introduced to significant scientists from the past who have contributed and worked in that particular area of science.
 They learn about the impact individuals from the past have had on developments in science and that scientific ideas are constantly changing as time passes.

 We place great importance on educational visits and visitors to enhance the Science curriculum.
 These visits allow our children to make connections to what they have learned in class and secure their understanding of the topics through first hand experiences.
-Children in each year group experience a visit over the year which is Science themed.
+Children in each year group experience a Science themed visit over the year.
 These may include visits to Hoo Farm, Peak Wildlife Park, Jodrell Bank, Coombes Valley Nature Reserve, The National Space Centre and the Museum of Science and Industry.

 Assessment for learning

 Assessment in Science is carried out both formally and summatively in order to gain an understanding of the children’s achievements and the next steps for their progress.
 Children are assessed during topics on both their subject knowledge and also their ability in working scientifically.
 Assessments are carried out in various forms, including observing, questioning, discussions and end of unit reflections, as appropriate to the age of the children and the nature of the topic.
-A new assessment system was introduced in September 2017 for Years 1- 6, which has been taken on board by staff and provides concise information about each pupil within school.
-These new assessments provide a continual ongoing picture of the progress of individuals in a way that is effective, relevant and manageable to all staff and allows tracking of each individual child’s progress as they move on their journey through Hillside.
+The assessment system provides concise information about each pupil within school in a way that is effective, relevant and manageable to all staff and allows tracking of each individual child’s progress as they move on their journey through Hillside.

-In addition to the EYFS and NC objectives being delivered to the children, there are many other enrichment opportunities provided to enable children to engage with science and to promote and enthuse the passion for science across the school.
-These include: science themed trips, science enrichment visits for the more able and talented children, involvement in national science projects and programs, an after school forest schooling science club and a science fair for all pupils during science week.
+In addition to the EYFS and NC objectives being delivered to the children, there are many other enrichment and wider opportunities provided to enable children to engage with science and to promote and enthuse the passion for science across the school.
+Annual events include: science themed trips, science enrichment visits for the more able and talented children, involvement in national science projects and programs such as involvement as a judging panel for The Royal Society Book Prize, visiting the Big Bang Science Fair in addition to other enrichment activities during science week.
+Other events have included an after school forest schooling science club and a science fair for all pupils Events vary on a yearly basis.

-Science ambassadors plan and carry out their own demonstrations and investigations for the KS1 to be involved in, in order to enthuse and excite them and encourage a love of Science.
+Science ambassadors are employed from Year 6 to plan and carry out their own demonstrations and investigations for the KS1 children to be involved in, in order to enthuse and excite them and encourage a love of Science from a young age.